-A potential land subsidence is one of the risks of the excessive extraction of a large volume of water and changes in the groundwater level.
+Potential land subsidence is one of the risks of excessive extraction of a large volume of water and changes in the groundwater level.
 When the water is inordinately extracted by pumps, the groundwater level declines considerably and the subsurface of the soil loses its strength.

 In the case of Tehran University Qanat, lack of balance in the extraction of water along the qanat course, in particular between the Management Faculty and Tarbiat Modarres University, might cause land subsidence.
-Furthermore, the accumulation of water in one point and pumping water from well shafts, as explained previously, will cause other well shafts in the lowlands and the main tunnel of qanat to lose their water and dry out.
-This will increase the probability of the collapse of the vulnerable shafts that have not been reinforced or dredged for a long time.
-[Diagram 4] Because four highways and subway lines number seven and six cut through the qanat tunnel, as a result of this event, an irreplaceable damage to the urban infrastructures can be predicted.
+Furthermore, accumulation of water in one point and pumping water from well shafts, as explained previously, will cause other shafts in the lowlands and the main tunnel of qanat to lose their water and dry out.
+This will increase the probability of the collapse of the vulnerable shafts that have not been reinforced or dredged for a long time (Diagram 4).
+Subsequently, since four highways and subway lines number seven and six cut through the qanat tunnel, irreplaceable damage to the urban infrastructures will be inevitable.

 Diagram 4.
-Potential impacts of the excessive extraction of groundwater using pumping well: groundwater drawdown, land subsidence, earth fissures, drying of the qanat and the collapse of the shafts
+Potential impacts of the excessive extraction of groundwater using pumping well: groundwater drawdown, land subsidence, earth fissures, drying of the quaat and the collapse of the shafts